 Part one: The First Ten Years

-From small beginnings thirty years ago, our society is now a respected part of the local landscape.
+From small beginnings thirty years ago, the society is now a respected part of the local landscape.

 Following a WEA course in 1974 there was an informal meeting at the home of Helen Blott when it was decided to form a historical society for Biggleswade and District.
 A short article followed in the Biggleswade Chronicle outlining the aims of a proposed society under the names of Mr R Hartley and Mr W P Weatherill.
 (Christian names were not in general use at that time!)